Fertility & Perinatal Mental Health

 You don't have to be in crisis to deserve support

 A lot of people wait until they're really struggling before reaching out.
-But early psychological support during fertility treatment, pregnancy, or the postpartum period produces meaningfully better outcomes — for the individual, and where relevant, for the relationship and the child.
+Early psychological support during fertility treatment, pregnancy, or the postpartum period produces meaningfully better outcomes for the individual, and where relevant, for the relationship and the child.

 Fertility Challenges & Treatment Stress